HBCU VC Fellowship

 We assemble the nation's top experts and mentors, many from HBCUs themselves, to teach investment fundamentals and create on-ramps to the venture capital industry.
 Steeped in experiential learning, fellows are given the opportunity to identify startups from their own community to fund and support.

-Fellowship Application Now Open.
+Fellowship Application Are Now Closed

 We Build Inclusive Economies Together